Ukraine troops prepare to reclaim city abandoned by Russians

 The Kremlin remained defiant Friday, insisting the withdrawal in no way represented an embarrassment for Putin.
 Moscow continues to view the entire Kherson region as part of Russia, Kremlin spokesman Dmitry Peskov told reporters.

-He added that the Kremlin doesn’t regret holding festivities just over a month ago to celebrate the annexation of occupied or partially occupied regions of Ukraine.
+He added that the Kremlin doesn’t regret holding festivities just over a month ago to celebrate the annexation of occupied or partially occupied regions of Ukraine, deferring all questions about the Kherson withdrawal to the Defense Ministry.

+Putin has so far been silent about Kherson, despite making several public appearance since the withdrawal was announced.

 Ukrainian officials were wary of the Russian pullback announced this week, fearing their soldiers could get drawn into an ambush in Kherson city, which had a prewar population of 280,000.
 Military analysts also had predicted it would take Russia's military at least a week to complete the troop withdrawal.